-Section 112.
-Confidential Information
+Section 112 Confidential Information

-- (A) Confidential Information shall be safeguarded with strong custody and access procedures by the Nation, CNE, and the Commission. - (B) Confidential Information shall be made available only to authorized persons or for authorized functions on a "need to know" basis. - (C) Confidential Information shall not be considered tribal records subject to disclosure to Comanche Nation tribal members as set forth at Article X § 4 of the Comanche Nation Constitution.
+- (A) Confidential Information shall be safeguarded with strong custody and access procedures by the Nation, CNE, and the Commissioner. - (B) Confidential Information shall be made available only to authorized persons or for authorized functions on a "need to know" basis. - (C) Confidential Information shall not be considered tribal records subject to disclosure to Comanche Nation tribal members as set forth at Article X § 4 of the Comanche Nation Constitution.

-Section 113.
-Political Activity Prohibited
+Section 113 Political Activity Prohibited

-- (A) Commissioners and the CEO shall have the right to vote as they choose and to express their personal opinion on political subjects and candidates, but shall not, at any time, while holding the position of Commissioner or CEO: - (1) take an active part in political campaigns for election to the Nation's public offices; - (2) use his or her official authority or influence for the purpose of interfering with or affecting the result of an election to a public office of the Nation; or - (3) knowingly solicit, accept, or receive a political contribution from any person. - (B) No CEO, Commissioner, vendor, contractor, employee of CNE, or employee of the Commission shall engage in any partisan political activity or political activity related to the Nation's public offices while: - (1) on duty;

-- (2) in any room or building where he or she performs his or her official duties; or - (3) wearing a uniform or official insignia identifying the office or position of the person. - (C) No CEO, Commissioner, vendor, contractor, employee of CNE, or employee of the Commission shall engage in or promote any partisan political activity or political activity related to the Nation's public offices while: - (1) using any vehicle owned or leased by CNE or the Commission; or - (2) using any equipment or property of CNE or the Commission.
+- (A) The Commissioner and the CEO shall have the right to vote as they choose and to express their personal opinion on political subjects and candidates, but shall not, at any time, while holding the position of Commissioner or CEO: - (1) take an active part in political campaigns for election to the Nation's public offices; - (2) use his or her official authority or influence for the purpose of interfering with or affecting the result of an election to a public office of the Nation; or - (3) knowingly solicit, accept, or receive a political contribution from any person. - (B) No CEO, Commissioner, vendor, contractor, employee of CNE, or employee of the Office of the Gaming Commissioner shall engage in any partisan political activity or political activity related to the Nation's public offices while: - (1) on duty; - (2) in any room or building where he or she performs his or her official duties; or - (3) wearing a uniform or official insignia identifying the office or position of the person. - (C) No CEO, Commissioner, vendor, contractor, employee of CNE, or employee of the Office of the Gaming Commissioner shall engage in or promote any partisan political activity or political activity related to the Nation's public offices while: - (1) using any vehicle owned or leased by CNE or the Office of the Gaming Commissioner; or - (2) using any equipment or property of CNE or the Office of the Gaming Commissioner.

-Sections 114 - 199 RESERVED
+Sections 114 -199 RESERVED

-PART 200.
-COMANCHE NATION ENTERTAINMENT
+PART 200 COMANCHE NATION ENTERTAINMENT

-Section 201.
-Comanche Nation Entertainment Created
+Section 201 Comanche Nation Entertainment Created